European-Unified-ID/EUID-docs/docs/sdks/client-side-identity-v2.md

 ### isLoginRequired(): boolean

-Specifies whether a EUID login ([POST /token/generate](../endpoints/post-token-generate.md) call) is required.
+Specifies whether an EUID [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) call is required.

 The function can also provide additional context for handling missing identities, as shown in [Workflow States and Transitions](#workflow-states-and-transitions).